mrbech/goserve/README.md

 * [Gorilla web toolkit](http://www.gorillatoolkit.org/pkg/mux)

 ##Resources and documentation
-See the git reposity for code and documentation: https://github.com/mrobitu/Goserve/
+See the git repository for code and documentation: https://github.com/mrobitu/Goserve/